rarylson/update-conf.py/CONTRIBUTING.md

 - Your environment (operating system and version, python version, etc);
 - Any other details about your local setup that might be helpful in troubleshooting;
-- Detailed steps to reproduce the bug.
+- The detailed steps to reproduce the bug.

 ### Bugfixes

-You can find all current opened bugs at [update-conf.py - Issues (Bug)](https://github.com/rarylson/update-conf.py/labels/bug).
+You can find all opened bugs at [update-conf.py - Issues (Bug)](https://github.com/rarylson/update-conf.py/labels/bug).

 Feel free to contribute solving any of these bugs.